 One of the greatest advantages of WordPress is the vast amount of plugins that are available.
 Unfortunately, not all plugins are of high quality.
 They’re not all coded well and kept up to date.
 Out of date plugins can conflict with your theme and slow your website down.
 There are a few things to keep in mind that will help you reduce plugin and theme conflicts.

+Finally, when it comes to plugins, think quality over quantity.
 Reduce the number of plugins you’re using.
 If the features provided by the plugin are not completely necessary, consider removing it from your website.
-Think quality over quantity.

 4. Optimize Images